 The PhD – the most advanced research degree – leads to a dissertation of up to 80,000 words on a subject of your choice and under the expert supervision of an academic member of staff.
 For the Practice-Based PhD, the thesis is 40,000 words in length plus a practice-based component.

 Our Drama and Theatre Studies PhD/MA by Research programme can be studied on campus or by distance learning.
-Please note that if you are studying with us by distance learning, there is a compulsory annual visit to campus (every two years for part-time PhD students).
+Please note that if you are studying with us by distance learning, there is a required visit to campus in your first year of study.

 Research interests of staff include: